handsontable/handsontable/docs/content/guides/navigation/keyboard-navigation.md

 ## Navigation modes

 You can tweak Handsontable's [navigation options](#configure-keyboard-navigation-options) any way you want, but in most cases, you'll want to use one of the two
-configurations: the spreadsheet mode (default) or the data grid mode.
+configurations: the spreadsheet mode (default) or the data-grid mode.

 To navigate Handsontable like a spreadsheet, use the default configuration: